DataLoader

 var task3 = personLoader.LoadAsync(3);

 // Await the results...
-Control returns to Run and the loader is fired.
+Control is yielded to the framework and the loader is fired.

 var results = await Task.WhenAll(task1, task2, task3);